Christmas in South Kensington

 We’ve been observing the tradition of Afternoon Tea for over 100 years, even serving royalty with a visit from Queen Elizabeth II for the 100th anniversary of the Women’s Institute.
 Today, we are proud to continue this ritual with a Royal Albert Hall flair.
 Our menu features classic finger sandwiches, freshly baked scones and a whimsical mix of musically-inspired cakes as a nod to the legendary performances that take place on our stage.

-Verdi Italian Restuarant
+Verdi Italian Kitchen

 Grand Tier (Level 1)